0x1235/pasHash/README.md

 # pasHash
-- Deterministic password generator.
+- It is deterministic password generator.
-- Transform your password into a RIPEMD-160 hash on the client side.
+- His transform your password into a RIPEMD-160 hash on the client side.
+- <a href="https://0x1235.github.io/pasHash/extension/popup.html">Live demo</a>
 --------------------------------------------------------------------------------------------------------------------------------------

 <b>pasHash</b> is a small javascript that allows you to hide your password from an aggressive environment.